davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 upwelling, and that these microplates stalled beneath coastal central California as the Farallon plate continued to subduct deeper into the mantle [@Bohannon1995; @Brocher1999; @VanWijk2001].
-In this scenario, late Cenozoic volcanism in the region is linked to the youthfulness of the subducted microplate(s), implying an “upside down” partial melting mechanism within and immediately adjacent to the lithospheric lid.
+In this scenario, late Cenozoic volcanism in the region is linked to the youthfulness of the subducted microplate(s), implying a partial melting mechanism within and immediately adjacent to the lithospheric lid.
 Both the slab window (or gap) and stalled microplate hypotheses are based on plate kinematic relationships which require a combination of slab window and stalled oceanic microplate segments [@Bohannon1995; @Atwater1998; @tenBrink1999; @Wilson2005].

-Seismic data cited in support of the stalled slab hypothesis consist of an 8-15 km thick, shallowly east-dipping mafic lower crustal layer that extends beneath central California from the offshore region into proximity of the San Andreas fault, thickening eastwards over Moho depths of ~12-30 km [@Brocher1999].
-Strong internal reflectivity within this layer [@Trehu1987; @Brocher1999], and sharp inflections in its upper surface [@Trehu1991], indicate that this mafic layer is internally deformed and imbricated, which accounts for its thickness exceeding typical oceanic mafic crust by a factor of two to three.

-Such imbrication and underplating require a basal detachment, which is most logically located at the underlying Moho.
-In this context, the regions’s lower crustal mafic layer is more plausibly interpreted as a regional underplated duplex of Farallon plate oceanic crustal nappes that accreted during Franciscan subduction.
-The underlying mantle lithosphere could be underplated Farallon plate mantle, and/or Monterey microplate mantle with its crustal section left imbricated along the toe of the mafic duplex in the offshore region.
+Based on the regional geologic history and constraints from crustal structure, The mantle lithosphere underlying the Coast Ranges could be underplated Farallon plate mantle, and/or Monterey microplate mantle.
 The Crystal Knob xenolith suite is the only known direct sampling of this underplated mantle.

-The pre-Neogene tectonic setting of the Crystal Knob eruption site is shown in @fig:reconstruction by restoration of the San Andreas dextral transform system [@Matthews1976; @Dickinson2005; @Chapman2012; @Hall2013; @Sharman2013].
-The Crystal Knob eruption site restores to a position outboard of the southern California batholith.
-The principal windows into shallowly underplated subduction channel schists are shown in @fig:reconstruction along with the principal upper plate batholithic exposures.
-The current western extent of the Salinia crystalline nappes is shown as the Nacimiento fault and the offshore Farallon escarpment.
-Crystalline rocks of the Salinia nappes extended an unknown distance westwards across the Nacimiento belt Franciscan [@Hall2013], but were eroded off the lower plate complex as the coastal region rose in the Pliocene [@Ducea2003].
+we identify several viable tectonic scenarios for the formation of the mantle lithosphere beneath coastal central California, which we summarize in
+@sec:slab_window‌-‌-@sec:farallon_nappe.

 The cross-sections presented in @fig:neogene_sections show the first-order crustal relations that are implied by three potential origins for the sub-Crystal Knob mantle